09-cybersecurity-for-long-term-care-providers

 • Online scams: Healthcare professionals and institutions are particularly at risk for financial-based fraud.
 Here, hackers impersonate individuals within a healthcare network to initiate money transfers or open credit accounts.
 They do so after accessing medical professionals’ or centers’ credentials to appear legitimate, including Drug Enforcement Agency ID numbers, medical licenses and pharmaceutical certificates.

-• DDoS attacks: Distributed denial of service, or DDoS, is a phrase that refers to increasingly popular operations that flood a network until it becomes overwhelmed and shuts down.
+• DDoS attacks: Distributed denial of service, or DDoS, refers to increasingly popular operations that flood a network until it becomes overwhelmed and shuts down.
 For long-term care providers and related industries, a broken network poses substantial risks, including losing appointment schedules and requests, stalling test results, blocking patient records and transferring any treatment information.

 • Data breaches: The broadest and widest-reaching cybersecurity threats, healthcare data breaches target personal health information (PHI) to sell on the black market.
 Medical databases store large swaths of PHI, and PHI is also the most valuable material sold on the black market today — more so than credit card information and Social Security numbers.